SwiftForWindows/SwiftForWindows.github.io/_posts/2016-09-13-Swift-for-Windows-Cygwin-20160913.md

 What is this?
 -------------
-- Swift compiler for Windows using Cygwin 64bit toolchains.
+- Swift compiler for Cygwin 64bit
-- Glibc module included for the Cygwin C runtime library
+- Glibc module is included for the Cygwin C runtime library.
 - Foundation module and Package Manager module is included.

 Notice